oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 This section lists those portions of the specification that MUST be included in an implementation of a **_PDP_** that claims to conform to XACML 4.0.
 A set of test cases has been created to assist in this process.
 These test cases can be located from the OASIS XACML TC Web page.
 The site hosting the test cases contains a full description of the test cases and how to execute them.

-* Note: "M" means mandatory-to-implement.
-"O" means optional.
+* Note: `M` means mandatory-to-implement. `O` means optional.

 The implementation MUST follow [Section 5](#5-syntax-normative-with-the-exception-of-the-schema-fragments), [Section 6](#6-xpath-20-definitions), [Section 7](#7-functional-requirements), [Appendix E](#appendix-e-data-types-and-functions-normative), [Appendix F](#appendix-f-xacml-identifiers-normative) and [Appendix G](#appendix-g-combining-algorithms-normative) where they apply to implemented items in the following tables.

 ### 10.2.1 Schema elements

-The implementation MUST support those schema elements that are marked “M”.
+The implementation MUST support those schema elements that are marked `M`.

 | Element name | M/O |
 | :--- | :--- |